futureson/Covidpageviews/README.md

 2. The stringent policies implemented during the Coronavirus pandemic had reduced human movements.
 We wonder if there is a correlation between the Wiki pageviews and mobility change?
 If it does, what’s their causality and what can we infer from the data?
 3. How attention to mental illness has changed during the pandemic?

-# New covid cases and pageviews correlation
+# New COVID cases and pageviews correlation
 Analyzing the pageviews of Wikipedia articles can give us an insight into how people are using them to share and find information during this unprecedented time.
 How can the spread of the diseases influence the pageview of Covid-related articles?
 Is it possible to use this trend to identify other diseases that might be brought by Covid?
 As mentioned previously, all the collected articles were divided into 3 groups manually, including Covid, non-Covid, and mental health.
 The figure below shows how the pageviews and new cases change over time for the 3 categories.

 ![image](fig/timeseries.png)